andyrohdev/typing-test/README.md

     1. They can view details of their test here.
     2. They can also return back to the main menu.
 11. OPTIONAL: Instead of quotes, use action words to dictate the action in a story game.
+12. Leaderboard
+    1. A user can view a leaderboard that has a database's scores.
+    2. They are sorted based on 3 filters.
+        1. Easy
+        2. Medium
+        3. Hard
+    3. The scores are ordered from Highest Score for each difficulty.